-INTRODUCTION: The most important effects of vitamin D is on calcium (Ca) and phosphorus (P) metabolism, and on bone health, which also helps in regulating the ratio of Ca and P. In our study, we aimed to investigate the effects of vitamin D and minor surgical stress on especially Ca and P levels in liver, kidney and serum in 24 New Zealand rabbits with cartilage defects.
+INTRODUCTION: Vitamin D has an important effect on calcium (Ca) and phosphorus (P) metabolism and bone health.
+It helps regulate the ratio of Ca and P. The aim of this study was to investigate the effects of vitamin D and minor surgical stress on Ca and P levels in the liver, kidneys, and serum in 24 New Zealand rabbits with cartilage defects.

-METHODS: The experimental groups were MFS (only microfracture surgery), Vit D (only oral vitamin D supplementation) and MFS+Vit D (both microfracture surgery and oral vitamin D supplementation).
-Serum, liver and kidney levels of Ca and P were measured via spectrophotometric method.
+METHODS: Experimental groups of MFS (only microfracture surgery), Vit D (only oral vitamin D supplementation), and MFS+Vit D (both microfracture surgery and oral vitamin D supplementation) were created.
+The levels of Ca and P in serum, liver, and kidney samples were measured using a spectrophotometric method.

-RESULTS: Kidney Ca/P ratio was lower and serum Ca/P ratio was higher in MFS+Vit D than control.
-Serum P levels showed a significant decrease in MFS and MFS+Vit D when compared with control.
+RESULTS: The kidney Ca/P ratio was lower and the serum Ca/P ratio was higher in the MFS+Vit D groups than in the control group.
+The serum P level was significantly lower in the MFS and MFS+Vit D groups when compared with the control group.